affaau/chatGPT_apps/README.md

 # chatGPT_apps
 A simple python (test) script to simplify the request to chatGPT using OpenAI API.

-GPT_apps.py is the main script.
+GPT_apps.py is the main script to input question and display result with comamnd terminal.
 <br>
 ask.bat is Windows batch file to... type less ;)
 <br><br>